System Assumptions

 Model Specifications

-These constants define the parameter counts, per-inference FLOP budgets, and (where applicable) training costs for the reference models used throughout the book.
-When a chapter estimates “how long to train GPT-3,” these are the numbers it plugs in.
+With hardware specifications established, the next question is what workloads run on this hardware.
+These constants define the parameter counts, per-inference FLOP budgets, and, where applicable, training costs for the reference models used throughout the book.
+Table 9 captures the model architectures whose values appear in later calculations; when a chapter estimates “how long to train GPT-3,” these are the numbers it plugs in.

 | Constant | Value | Unit |